-For many of us, autumn is the most wonderful time of the year.
+For many of us, late summer and autumn is the most wonderful time of the year.
 And not just because of the delicious pumpkin spice lattes!
 Warm colors of the beautiful fall foliage make up for the approaching cooler months, especially at national parks to visit.
 Every fall, Mother Nature delights with a dazzling display, as green trees transform into brilliant puffs of gold, auburn and crimson.

 National parks, with their dense, unimpeded forests, make for some of the best staging areas to watch Mother Nature do her best yearly performance.
 Read on for our list of the best national parks to visit for beautiful fall foliage.